StevensND/ghidra-port-mods-guide/Aspect Ratio Mod Guide/Steps/GDB to Ghidra.md

 002B9FCC 0370201E
 ```

+# Clean Files

+Once you have finished the guide and made the mod: I suggest you delete all generated .txt files including `gdb.txt` from the `bin` folder.

+**Before do this**: Backup all the things that you consider important info.

+So you would have to delete: `gdb.txt`, `mappings.txt`, `watch_script.txt` and `Ghidra_Offset.txt` from the `bin` folder.

+We will do this to avoid possible conflicts the next time we want to repeat the guide.

 # Final Tips

 Press S key (Search Memory) and in Hex type our value in Hex (0x3fe38e3b).
 Then click on Search All.